 XT2 Won’t Turn On With The Battery Grip Attached

-I still occasionally get this problem and have no idea how to completely fix it.
+I still occasionally get this problem and have no idea how to fix it completely.
 My solution is to eject the battery tray and pop it back in.
 Refreshing my batteries also seems to help this issue.

-To refresh your batteries, allow both batteries to completely drain and recharge.
-Try doing this every couple of weeks if you’re getting strange issues.
+To refresh your batteries, allow both batteries to drain and recharge completely.
+If you’re experiencing strange issues, try doing this every couple of weeks.

 XT2 Battery Grip Review | Bottom Line

 Should you get this grip?
-You know if you need one or not, if you do need one then don’t hesitate, this thing is very well-built, feels one with the camera, and enhances the usability of the camera.
+You know if you need one or not.
+If you do need one, don’t hesitate.
+This thing is very well-built, feels one with the camera, and enhances the usability of the camera.
 It unlocks the full potential of the X-T2.

-If you’re on the fence about getting this grip, then I would consider leaning toward trying one out.
-I was on the fence for months and now I wish I had bought it earlier.
-If you end up not using it very much, you’ll still get a dual battery charger out of it.
+If you’re on the fence about getting this grip, I would consider trying one out.
+I have been on the fence for months, and now I wish I had bought it earlier.
+Even if you end up not using it very much, you’ll still get a dual battery charger out of it.

-The grip is a little bit expensive, especially considering that you should use the new Fujifilm batteries which are around 60-70 dollars each.
-So that’s around an extra 130 for the two batteries plus 300 for the grip which means you’re looking at 430 all in.
+The grip is a little bit expensive, especially considering that you should use the new Fujifilm batteries, which cost around 60-70 dollars each.
+So that’s around an extra 130 for the two batteries plus 300 for the grip, which means you’re looking at 430 for everything.
 Now, I only use the Fujifilm battery in the camera and two third-party batteries in the grip and I haven’t had any lockups or issues, but that’s not to say that won’t happen, it just hasn’t happened to me.

-I’ll post some sample photos from using the grip even though it’s not showing or telling you anything about it, but photos are fun, so here you go!
+I’ll post some sample photos from using the grip even though they don’t show or tell you anything about it, but photos are fun, so here you go!

 Fujifilm VPB-XT2 Battery Grip – Amazon